JasonHan666/ROS-wheeled-robot-master/kinetic/README.md

 `gmapping_kinect.launch`calls gamapping for map generation base on kinect.

 `my_navigation_gazebo.launch` calls navigation nodes to work with Gazebo environment.

+`my_navigation_gazebo_two_wheel.launch` calls navigation nodes to work with Gazebo environment.For two-wheel diffdrive only.

 `my_navigation_rviz.launch` calls navigation nodes to work with Rviz with no physics.